abhi-cloudbac/arbourstays-v2/scripts/README.md

 ### What it does:

-1. **Clears existing data** - Removes all existing listings, hosts, amenities, and categories
+1. **Clears existing data** - Removes all existing listings, locations, hosts, amenities, and categories
 2. **Creates categories** - Adds 6 stay-type categories
+3. **Creates locations** - Adds 6 featured locations (cities)
-3. **Creates amenities** - Adds 12 common amenities
+4. **Creates amenities** - Adds 12 common amenities
-4. **Creates host** - Adds the ArbourStays host profile
+5. **Creates host** - Adds the ArbourStays host profile
-5. **Creates listings** - Adds 6 sample listings, all managed by ArbourStays
+6. **Creates listings** - Adds 6 sample listings, each assigned to a different location, all managed by ArbourStays
-6. **Updates counts** - Updates listing counts for categories and hosts
+7. **Updates counts** - Updates listing counts for categories, locations, and hosts

 ### Important Notes:

 - ⚠️ This script will **DELETE ALL EXISTING DATA** in the following collections:
   - listings
+  - locations
   - hosts
   - amenities
   - categories